Last updated on November 29th, 2022

 - The average Hive installation cost is around £238

-Smart thermostats, like Hive, Nest and Tado, have revolutionised the way we as homeowners manage our heating.
-They even save us money, so they’re a smart investment!
+Smart thermostats like Hive, Nest and Tado have revolutionised the way we as homeowners manage our heating.
+They even save us money, so they’re a smart investment in more ways than one!

-We’ve put together this Hive installation cost guide to show you average UK prices for installing a smart thermometer in your home.
+We’ve put together this Hive installation cost guide to show you average UK prices for installing a smart thermostat in your home.

 Item | Range | Average cost |